For Minnesota, Wisconsin, Chisago, Washington, Pierce and St. Croix there were 40% - 50% more workers than dependents in 2019.

-The dependency ratio has been falling in all Wisconsin jurisdictions, as populations age.
+The dependency ratio has been falling in all Wisconsin jurisdictions, because as populations age, the number of dependents 65+ grows relative to the working-age population.

 Polk and Burnett Counties have particularly low ratios, with Burnett approaching the point at which for every person in their prime working years (20 – 64 years old), there is one who is under 20 (and likely still in school) or 65 and older (and likely retired).

-Pierce and St. Croix Counties, which had stronger dependency ratios than the state, have fallen to nearly the average for Wisconsin.
+Pierce and St. Croix counties continue to have slightly stronger dependency ratios than the state, however, their ratios are falling closer to the average for Wisconsin.

 The dependency ratio in Minnesota and Washington County have been declining slowly over time.